Trump says U.S. in 'extremely high' level talks with North Korea on summit

 Another irritant on trade is that Japan has not been given an exemption to tariffs on steel and aluminum exports to the United States, unlike the European Union, Canada and Mexico.

-Trump killed that pact when he took office last year, but said recently he was open to rejoining on better terms.
-The 11 other countries in the TPP talks pressed ahead after Washington dropped out.

-Kudlow appeared to indicate there was little prospect of immediate progress on rejoining.
-The United States was involved in eight years of formal negotiations on the TPP before it withdrew.

-Additional reporting by Linda Sieg, Kaori Kaneko and Stanley White in Tokyo; Editing by Mary Milliken and James Dalgleish
+Reporting by Steve Holland; Additional reporting by Linda Sieg, Kaori Kaneko and Stanley White in Tokyo; Editing by James Dalgleish and Peter Cooney